mochdzaki/Java_w3school/README.md

 # Java_w3school

-This repository was my documentary for learning Java based on w3school
+**Hello guys this repository was my place or documentary for learning Java based on w3school**

+I hope this repository can be usefull for anyone that find this documentary *:)*